chizzletaz/BakeAndBinge/Testing.md

 - Paste into the validator.
 Or
 Enter the url of the heroku live link.
+However, when authentication is used, the live link can't be used to validate the page.

 Running the code through the validator gives:
 ### For index.html: